ejestin/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

   4. The Lambda function queries the CloudFormation API to see if the stack is in `CREATE_COMPLETE` state.
 If not, the process loops there, with the next CloudFormation notification
-  5. The Lambda function catches a `CREATE_COMPLETE` status, so it can start the script that will create the schemes and the user on the database
+  5. The Lambda function catches the `CREATE_COMPLETE` status, it can then start the script that will create the schemes and user on the database

 # Code